Package insert / prescribing information

 Emtriva Dosage and Administration

-- Emtriva capsules: for children weighing more than 33 kg who can swallow an intact capsule, one 200 mg capsule administered once daily orally.
+Emtriva capsules: For pediatric patients weighing more than 33 kg who can swallow an intact capsule, one 200 mg capsule administered once daily orally.

 |Creatinine Clearance (mL/min)|

 |Formulation||≥50 mL/min||30–49 mL/min||15–29 mL/min||<15 mL/min or on hemodialysis*|